Helmsdale: Toponymy

-The River Helmsdale (Gaelic Ilidh) was noted by Ptolemy as Ila, which remains an obscure name.
-The Gaelic name for the village, Bun Ilidh, means Ilie-foot.
-Norse settlers called the strath Hjalmundal, meaning Dale of the Helmet, from which the modern village name Helmsdale is derived.
+The River Helmsdale (Ilidh) was noted by Ptolemy as Ila, which remains an obscure name.
+The Gaelic name for the village, Bun Ilidh, means 'Ilie-foot'.
+Norse settlers called the strath Hjalmundal, meaning 'Dale of the Helmet', from which the modern village name Helmsdale is derived.

 History

 The remains of Helmsdale Castle were demolished in the 1970s in order to build the new A9 road bridge.

 The castle was the location of the murder of the 11th Earl of Sutherland and his Countess, Marion Seton, in 1567.
 They were poisoned by Isobel Sinclair, the wife of Gordon of Gartly.
 Isobel Sinclair's own son also died, but the fifteen-year-old heir of Sutherland, Alexander, was unharmed.
 He was made to marry the 4th Earl of Caithness’s daughter, Lady Barbara Sinclair.
 In 1569 he escaped from the Sinclairs to Huntly Castle.

-The previous bridge, which still stands, was designed by Thomas Telford and completed in 1811.
+The previous road bridge, which still stands, was designed by Thomas Telford and completed in 1811.